19hours/sg-statutes/Acts/Air Navigation Act.md

 (f) require returns to be made by persons by whom any fees or charges are payable, and prescribe conditions relating to the making of such returns.

+[10/2014]

-(2) Where any fee or charge that is payable under this Act or any subsidiary legislation made under this Act for an aviation safety instrument is not paid by the date prescribed or fixed under the Act or subsidiary legislation for payment of that fee or charge, the Authority may suspend the aviation safety instrument to which the unpaid fee or charge relates.
+(2) Where any fee or charge that is payable under this Act or any of its subsidiary legislation for an aviation safety instrument is not paid by the date prescribed or fixed under the Act or subsidiary legislation for payment of that fee or charge, the Authority may suspend the aviation safety instrument to which the unpaid fee or charge relates.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Financial penalties payable to Consolidated Fund